Transfer Student Admissions

-While a personal interview is not required, the University may request an interview before making a final decision on an applicant.
-A candidate for admission is encouraged to make a personal appointment with an admissions transfer counselor so that we may assist with your application.
+Applicants are invited to apply to either FDU's Florham Campus in Madison, NJ or the Metropolitan Campus in Teaneck, NJ.
+Applicants are encouraged to speak with an admissions transfer counselor so that we may assist with your application.
 Applicants are also encouraged to education plans and/or take a campus tour.
 Each campus arranges visits through its Office of Admissions.
 You need to know which campus you will attend before you apply.

 When to file an application

-- Applications for admission may be submitted for the fall semester, spring semester or summer sessions.
+- Applications for admission may be submitted for the fall or spring semesters or summer sessions.
 Accelerated Nursing applicants can apply for a summer start term.

 - December 15 for the Spring term.